 Friendly video on how to play (Australian Club)

 One on One friendly coaching video from Napa Valley – makes it look like fun – CBS news report

 World Team Championships 2016 random shots (awesome)

-Note: Any day other than Tuesday, Thursday, or Saturday that the croquet lawn is not being used for other purposes, members may come in and set up a court for croquet.
+Over the winter, any day that the croquet lawn is not being used for other purposes, members may come in and set up a court for croquet.
 On even-numbered days, croquet uses the lower lawn; on odd-numbered days, croquet uses the upper lawn.
 If you have any questions about court set-up, please contact one of the experienced players to get assistance.